devfile/vscode-walkthrough-extension/CONTRIBUTING.md

 When build finished, a new file `redhat-vscode-devfile-0.0.1.vsix` will appear in the project root.

-The file can be downloaded and used it in other local or remote VS Code instances.
+The file can be downloaded and used in other local or remote VS Code instances.

 > Installing a vsix binary in VS Code is easy: drag and drop the file into the `Extensions` view.